-There is a toolbar just above the tree on the left side.
+- There is a toolbar just above the tree on the left side.
 You can choose what you want to view here.
-The options are ‘All entities’, ‘All affiliated entities’ (i.e. all those you have a role in), and ‘Primary entity only’ (i.e. your Group)
+The options are 'Show all group', 'Show affiliated groups' (i.e. all those you have a role in), and 'Show primary group' (i.e. your Group)

 8.1.2 Level of access and permissions in Archie

-Archie can only be accessed by people with a Cochrane Account.
-This is usually obtained by contacting the ME of a Group.
+- Archie can only be accessed by people with a Cochrane Account, and this is usually obtained by contacting the ME of a Group.

 - All Cochrane Account holders can view all public resources and edit their own records.

 - Additional permissions, such as checking out reviews, viewing reviews, or editing particular resources, are based on the user's roles.

 - Groups have 'Super users' who have full access to all resources belonging to an Entity.
 Entity Roles can be configured by the Super user to give permissions for some or all of the resources belonging to an entity.

 - The standard Group roles have been set up with default permissions.

 - By default, the Information Specialist role has maximum permissions for the Cochrane Register of Studies and to edit Group Properties and Folders (topics, subscriptions, to edit events in the group calendar, and delete files and folders).